 The secret of sleeping bag maintenance is keeping it as clean and dry as humanly possible, but that is easier said than done when you’re on the trail.
 Whether or not you like to admit it, after a few days on the mountain or trail, you’re probably a dirty and sweaty mess.

-The dirt, sweat, and grease on your body transfer on to your bag and causes the down of the sleeping bag to clump and makes the material breathe less effectively, trapping moisture inside the bag and making you feel colder and more exposed to the elements.
+The dirt, sweat, and grease on your body transfer to your bag and causes the down of the sleeping bag to clump and makes the material breathe less effectively, trapping moisture inside the bag and making you feel colder and more exposed the elements.

 At high altitudes, you breathe faster, and therefore, even more, moisture accumulates in your pack and on the tent walls, respectively.
-If you can, air out your bag by putting it in the sun or wind to dry before you putting it inside your pack for the day.
+If you can, air out your bag by putting it in the sun or wind to dry before putting it inside your pack for the day.

 Finally, place your bag carefully into the stuff sack.
 Make sure to use the stuff sack that came with the bag or use a compression sack.

 Also, make sure that the sleeping bag will stay dry while it is inside your pack.
 Wrap your stuff sack inside a plastic bag or line your pack with a plastic liner to keep water from coming into your bag throughout the day.
-Pack covers work too if you aren’t worried about weight.
+Pack covers work, too, if you aren’t worried about weight.

-The most important step for prolonging the life of your sleeping bag is home maintenance.
+The most crucial step for prolonging the life of your sleeping bag is home maintenance.
 Storing a damp and dirty bag is a recipe for mildew and clumpy down, which will drastically reduce the warmth and loft of the bag.

-Put a few tennis balls in the drier with the bag to keep the down from clumping and pull it out every so often to manually pull apart clumps as you would any other bedding or blankets that clump in the middle.
+Put a few tennis balls in the drier with the bag to keep them down from clumping and pull it out every so often to manually pull apart clumps as you would any other bedding or blankets that clump in the middle.

 Storage at Home

 This is the most simple and yet most commonly ignored tip.
 Do not store your sleeping bag in a stuff sack or compression sack!
-Keeping your bag compressed for long periods will decrease the loft in the down.
+Keeping your bag compressed for extended periods will decrease the loft in the down.